matheuspascui/matheuspascui/README.md

 ### Hello, World! 👋😃

-My name is Matheus and I'm a software developer starting my career.
+My name is Matheus and I'm a Full Stack Software Developer starting my career.

-- 🌱 I’m currently learning Python, but i build some things in C#, HTML CSS and JavaScript.
+- 🌱 I’m currently learning and building things with JavaScript, but I also have some knowledge in C#, Python, SQL, HTML and CSS.

-- 💻 My interests in tech are: web development (mainly backend) and cybersecurity.
+- 💻 My goal in Tech is to become a JavaScript Full Stack Developer.

 - 🔭 I'm very curious about how things work and how to build things on my own.